yvesmartindestaillades/NAP/docs/source/index.rst

 Welcome to NAP's documentation!

-NAP loads the output of `Prof. Joe Yesselman's dreem python package <https://github.com/jyesselm/dreem>`_, that implement Prof. Silvi Rouskin's DREEM algorithm.
+NAP is a Python module that loads the output of `Prof. Joe Yesselman's dreem python package <https://github.com/jyesselm/dreem>`_, that implement Prof. Silvi Rouskin's DREEM algorithm.
 If you have any doubts regarding the terminology used here, please refer to the :ref:`terminology`.

 .. include:: installation.rst